Communicating Effectively Online

-- When it’s hard to discuss the topic in writing without being intimidating or rude.
+- When it’s hard to discuss the topic in writing without your intent being misinterpreted.

 A chat session is like a classroom discussion because the instructor and students are all participating at the same time.
 But unlike a classroom discussion, you are all working in separate locations from your own computers.

 As you can imagine, this can sometimes be a little confusing.
-You will need to “think on your feet” (or fingers) and type quickly to express your thoughts as you’re thinking them.
+You will need to type quickly to express your thoughts as you’re thinking them.
 Chats can also be hard to follow.
-Since each contribution displays when its writer finishes typing, it is easy for conversations to be out of order.
+Since each contribution displays when its writer finishes typing, it is easy for conversations to appear out of order.
 Experienced instructors find ways to remedy this: for example, your instructor might ask students to indicate when they have something to say and then call on them to “speak” (type) so the conversation can be more easily followed.